nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 By default, the Nuxeo server deactivates the browser cache by setting the response header `Cache-Control` to `no-cache`.

+So each resource are not considered "fresh" permanently except for the returned blobs (like images, thumbnails, binaries in general): the browser will request for those blobs a re-validation to the server via `ETags` each time it refreshes.

 In order to activate it, you can create a file `cache-browser-config.xml` in the `NUXEO_HOME/nxserver/config` folder and set the recommended following content:

 ```